Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs: Confident-NPG in a single reward setting

-We note that policy improvements can only occur during a running phase $\ell$.
+We note that policy improvements can only occur during a running phase $\ell = l$.
 When all $(s,a)$ pairs in $\C_\ell$ have their placeholder value $\perp$ replaced by trajectories, \cref{alg:mdp} executes \cref{l:17} to \cref{l:cl_extention}.
 During each iteration from $k_\ell$ to $k_{\ell+1}-1$, the LSE subroutine is executed.
 The accuracy of $\bq{k}$ is used to bound the estimation error in \cref{lemma:lse-accuracy}.
-Therefore, we will first verify that the accuracy guarantee of $\bq{k}(s,a)$, used in \cref{lemma:accuracy}, is indeed satisfied by the main algorithm and maintained throughout its execution.
+Therefore, we will first verify that the accuracy guarantee of $\bq{k}(s,a)$ used in \cref{lemma:accuracy} is indeed satisfied by the main algorithm and maintained throughout its execution.

 Once a state-action pair is added to a core set, it remains in that core set for the duration of the algorithm.
-This means that any $\C_l$ for $l \in [L+1]$ can grow in size.
-When a core set $\C_l$ is extended during a running phase when $\ell = l$, the least-square estimates will need be updated based on the newly extended $\C_l$ containing newly discovered informative features.
-However, the improved estimates will only be used to update the policy of states that are newly covered, which are states that are in $Cov(\C_\ell) \setminus Cov(\C_{\ell+1})$.
-We break down $\tQp{k}$ to reflect the value based on which $\pi_{k+1}$ is updated,
+This means that any core set $\C_l$ for $l \in \{0,\dots, L+1\}$ can grow in size over time.
+When a core set $\C_l$ is extended during a running phase $\ell = l-1$, the least-square estimate will need be updated based on the newly extended $\C_l$ in running phase $\ell = l$, which contains newly discovered features.
+However, the policy is update only for states that are newly covered by the extended core set $\C_l$ using the newly improved estimates.
+Meanwhile, the policy for other states that have already been updated by a prior softmax update remain unchanged.
+Note that after \cref{l:cl_extention} of \cref{alg:mdp} is run, the next phase's core set $\C_{l+1}$ will be set to $\C_{l}$, which means that any state that was once newly covered by $\C_{l}$ is no longer considered newly covered.
+Consequently, the policy for those states will remain unchanged throughout the rest of the algorithm's execution.
+By updating the policies accordingly, we arrive at the following lemma, which will be crucial in proving the accuracy guarantee of the least-squares estimators.